The California Supreme Court has upheld the ban on gay marriage in California.

 By the way, let me find it here.

-I think I put it at the back of the stack, but it involves the vice president Dick Cheney.
+I think I put it at the back of the stack, but it involves the Vice President Dick Cheney.

 Yes, here it is, ladies and gentlemen, right here.

-And I found this over the weekend.
+This is a story from MSNBC, and I found this over the weekend.

 Bush warned the world about Iraq, Iran, North Korea in his 2002 State of the Union speech.